cps-sei/dmplc/docs/tutorial/README.txt

 on dynamic stochastic programming.
 This is newer work being done on proactive self-adaptation.

+example-05c: This is the new proactive self-adaptation scenario that has two tactics (change formation and change heights) and that provide different utilities in terms of detecting objects vs. protecting the leader.

 example-06: TBD

 example-07: Scenarios inspired by movable tiles that can attach to